NewReStarter/Kaggle-IEEE-CIS-Fraud-Detection-87th-Place-Solution/README.md

 Final rank **87th** place (both public and private leaderboard) among 6268 teams

 This repository contains most of my tracks of thoughts during this competition.
 I build this repository for the purpose of demonstrating how I think in a ML competition.
 Pipelines and wheels will be omitted in this repo.(Maybe I will create a repo for them in the future).

-To see further explanation and details, please go to my blog at https://newrestarter.github.io/
+To see further explanation and details, please go to my blog at https://newrestarter.github.io/.
+Blogs of this series will be updated on weekly basis and are scheduled to finished in mid November.